willemvdmierop/Chatbot_bert/README.md

 The dataset used for fine-tuning is the Cornell Movie-Quotes Corpus that contains conversations form raw movie scripts.
 This repo only uses the [movie_lines.txt](./cornell_movie_dialogs_corpus/movie_lines.txt) and the [movie_conversations.txt](./cornell_movie_dialogs_corpus/movie_conversations.txt) files during training.
 The [movie_lines.txt](./cornell_movie_dialogs_corpus/movie_lines.txt) dataset contains the line-id, the character-id, the movie-id, the character-name and the text.
 The [movie_conversations.txt](./cornell_movie_dialogs_corpus/movie_conversations.txt) contains the different line-ids of text from a particular conversation as a sequence of dialogue lines.

 From the parsed text, we construct a dataset of phrase pairs from all the phrases and the responses produced in a dialogue.
 For example, if a dialogue has four phrases A,B,C,D, then the phrase pairs that are added to our dataset are (A,B), (B,C), and (C,D).

+## Accuracy metrics during training
+During training we keep track of the performance of the model using BertScore and BLEU-score.
+Both of these metrics rely on a reference text being available, this to create a dataset with reference answers to predefined answers using this [file](./Metrics_files/Index_generation_Questions_F1_score.py).

+Three general questions are defined that are applicable for a chatbot; ”who is she?”, ”Are you okay?” and ”Why?”.
+For each of these questions a F1 score is calculated compared to the questions that are available in our questions dataset of the phrase pairs.
+If the question in the dataset has a F1 score higher than 0.9 this question can be seen as similar to our chosen question and the index is stored.
+From these indexes we then generate a dataset of answers, this dataset will be used as a reference to possible answers that the chatbot could generate for our question.

 ## Required packages
 - Python 3.6
 - Pytorch